MicrosoftDocs/appcenter-docs/docs/distribution/stores/insight/google/googlePlayAppDoesntHaveBuild.md

 > You must publish your app to the Production, Beta or Alpha track from the Google Play Console before you can connect the store.

 This error appears when you try to connect to the Google Play Store before publishing the app.
-Because App Center doesn't support adding some of the metadata that is required for the first publication, you must publish your app to one of the built-in tracks at least once from the Google Play Console.
+Because App Center doesn't support adding some of the metadata that's required for the first publication, you must publish your app to one of the built-in tracks at least once from the Google Play Console.
 Follow the steps below to fix the issue.

 ## Fixing this issue
 Publish the app to the **Production**, **Beta** or **Alpha** track through the Google Play Console.
 App Center doesn't support manually created tracks.